ProceduresGovernment

 Average Age 2025-Q1

 At first quarter of 2025, the male workforce in Directors and Managers in Financial and Administrative Services represented the 58.2% of the employed population and women 41.8%.
-The male and female workforce was higher in the age group 35 to 44 years (47.2k men and 32.2k women).
+The male workforce was higher in the age group of undefined (N/A), while the female workforce was higher in the age group of 35 to 44 years (32.2k).

 The highest average salary was $22.2k MX received by men from 25 to 34 years, while the lowest average salary was $6.97k MX received by women from 45 to 54 years.